galtproject/galtproject-docs/en/Whitepaper.md

 - the initial creation of tokens contains an error.
 Geographic coordinates or property rights weren't determined correctly.
 The owner of the token wants to receive compensation from the Cadastral engineer;
 - an error in geographic coordinates while applying for token creation.
 The landowner can't create a token since the land intersects with the land that was originally created incorrectly;
 - when making a purchase and sale transaction, one of the parties wants to cancel it.
 For example, due to the fact that the seller withheld significant information;
 - the Custodian committed fraud and sold the property.
-The owner of the token wants to receive the compensation necessary for the return of ownership through a state court. the Custodian committed fraud and sold the property.
 The owner of the token wants to receive the compensation necessary for the return of ownership through a state court.

 The solution to these problems comes down to three types of operations:
 - the possibility to write off the Oracle's deposit;
 - the ability to block the work of a dishonest Oracle;